See what the admission requirements are.

 If you obtained your degree abroad, you must submit your qualification to the International Student Administration Office of the campus where you will be studying:

-Make an appointment with the International Student Administration Office to present the original documents.
+Make an appointment with the International Student Administration Office to present the original documents When you arrive in Italy.

-Make a copy of the receipts and attach them to your application for the first issue or renewal of your residence permit.
+make a copy of your payment receipts and attach them to your application for initial issuing or renewal of your residence permit.

-Payment alone does not imply coverage.
-You have to complete registration at the offices of a Local Health Authority and choose a general practitioner.
+Payment alone does not imply activation of the coverage.
+You must complete the registration at an AUSL office and choose a general practitioner (family doctor).

 Within eight days of arrival in Italy, apply for a permit.
 You can do this on your own or with our support.

-After submitting your application for a residence permit, return to the Local Health Authority Desk (CUP) as soon as possible to activate your health coverage and choose a general practitioner.
-Take with you:
+Return to the Local Health Authority Desk (CUP) as soon as possible to activate your health coverage and choose a general practitioner.
+Bring the following documents with you:

 Are you from another university and want to transfer to Unibo?